circleci/circleci-docs/jekyll/_cci2/faq.md

 #### When do I pay?
 {:.no_toc}
-On the Usage Plans, you will be charged for the plan selections you’ve made for credits, user seats, and premium support tiers at the beginning of your billing cycle.
+On the Usage Plans, you will be charged for the plan selections you’ve made for credits, user seats, and premium support tiers at the beginning of every billing cycle.

 #### What are the other renewal dates?
 {:.no_toc}